 The engine behind Amplenote task prioritization begins with Task Points, a value that represents the priority of each task.
 Task Points are derived from a few details about the task, and the time since the task was created.

-Here's a peek into the Task Detail dialog, where the red outline is what lets us calculate Task Points:
+Here's a peek into the Task Detail dialog, where the red outlined area is what informs Task Point calculation:

 The best features have good examples.
 So let's return to Oprah's list to understand how Task Points were calculated.
 This time, we'll illustrate the properties that had been assigned to each task in its Task Detail: